prashantmaurya19/CoQSM-Coding-Questions-Scraping-Module/Readme.md

 1. bin Folder\
 as we know npx scripts are present there \
-we use import_correction script to correct the imports\, Because by default Typescript does't converts the imports so when you compile .ts file then the imports will not work , we see how to use this script FIXME:
+we use import_correction script to correct the imports\, so when you compile .ts file then the imports will not work , we see how to use this script FIXME:

 2. types Folder\